thotheolh/bruceschneierforumsig/README.md

 Make sure to use the Git Commit Verification instead of Tag Verification or other verification methods.

+To view the signed commits on the Github page, click on `X commits` tab and a status will appear next to the commit message.

 ### PGP Signing Key: